gabrielchasukjin/PowerGridAttacksAnalysis/README.md

 ## Cleaning and EDA

 ### Data Cleaning

-**Conversion from Excel to csv file**
+To ensure that the insights and conclusions drawn from the data are accurate and reliable, we cleaned our dataset in the following manner:\

-We first converted the given file to csv file.
-In the process, we deleted title and description so that it is readable in cvs format.
+**1. Excel to CSV Format**\

-**Filter useless columns**
+We converted the Excel file to CSV format.
+Since CSV only accepts data points seperated by commas, we deleted the title and description in the Excel file so that the data is readable into pandas DataFrame.\

-We sorted out the only columns that we're going to use in the analysis.
-This way, it is easier to refer to when we need to check on dataframe.
+**2. Filter Out Unnecessary Columns**\

-**Fill NaN values in OUTAGE.START.DATE**
+Out of the 55 columns, we kept 11 and created 1 new column.
+The reason for dropping over a dozen columns were because they were unnecessary to answering our Hypothesis Question.
+For example, we did not require the percentage of inland water area in the state.
+While it may be important data points, it was unnecessary for the scope of this project.\

-We found out that some data in `OUTAGE.START.DATE` column is missing while the column `YEAR` of the same row is available.
-We first fill out some of the missing values in `OUTAGE.START.DATE` column using the data available in the `YEAR` column.
+**3. Fill NaN values in OUTAGE.START.DATE**\

-**Convert string into Timestamp object**
+We discovered some dates in `OUTAGE.START.DATE` column are missing.
+However, the `YEAR` column still provides some level of information of when the outage occured.
+Therefore, we filled the missing `OUTAGE.START.DATE` values with the given `YEAR`. \

-we converted `OUTAGE.START.TIME`, `OUTAGE.START.DATE`, `OUTAGE.RESTORATION.DATE`, and `OUTAGE.RESTORATION.DATE` columns into `OUTAGE.START` and `OUTAGE.RESTORATION`, which are series of Timestamp object of the start and restoration time.
+**4. Combine Time and Date into Timestamp Object**\

-**Fill NaN values in OUTAGE.DURATION**
+The power outage start date and time is given by `OUTAGE.START.TIME` and `OUTAGE.START.DATE`.
+We combined the two columns into a new `pd.Timestamp` column called `OUTAGE.START`.
+Likewise, we combined `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.DATE` columns into a new `pd.Timestamp` column called `OUTAGE.RESTORATION`.\

-Since we are planning to use this column frequently throughout the analysis, we decided to fill out NaN values with the median of non-NaN values in each causality in `CAUSE.CATEGORY`.
-We chose to use median because we found that there are a lot of outliers in `OUTAGE.DURATION` column.
+**5. Fill NaN values in TOTAL.PRICE**\

-**Fill NaN values in TOTAL.PRICE**
+Since we are planning to use this column in graphic analysis, we decided to fill out NaN values in `TOTAL.PRICE` with the median of non-NaN values in each state in `POSTAL.CODE`.\

-Since we are planning to use this column in graphic analysis, we decided to fill out NaN values in `TOTAL.PRICE` with the median of non-NaN values in each state in `POSTAL.CODE`.
+**6. New Column Calculating the Total Loss ($Dollar/Killowatt)**\

-#### Cleaned dataframe
+The `TOTAL.PRICE` provides information on the average monthly electricity price in the U.S. state (cents/kilowatt-hour).
+By multiplying `TOTAL.PRICE` by `OUTAGE.DURATION`, we can calculate the amount of money (cent/kilowatt-hour) the electricity comapny could have earned during the time of outage.

-Final dataframe is shown below.
+we need to check on dataframe.

 |   YEAR | POSTAL.CODE   | U.S._STATE   | CLIMATE.CATEGORY   | OUTAGE.START.DATE         | OUTAGE.START.TIME   | OUTAGE.RESTORATION.DATE    | OUTAGE.RESTORATION.TIME   | CAUSE.CATEGORY     |   OUTAGE.DURATION |   TOTAL.PRICE |   CUSTOMERS.AFFECTED |
 |-------:|:--------------|:-------------|:-------------------|:--------------------------|:--------------------|:---------------------------|:--------------------------|:-------------------|------------------:|--------------:|---------------------:|